Everything You Ever Wanted to Know About the Spine

 Articular Facets (Zygapophyseal Joints or Facet Joints)

 Articular facets at the posterior part of the spinal vertebra allow movements of spinal segments.
-The articular facets are covered by a fibrous capsule and are further reinforced by the ligamentum flavum at the front and posterior ligaments at the back of the capsule.
-A layer of synovial membrane lines the inner surface of the capsule.
+A fibrous capsule encapsulates the articular facets that are further reinforced by the ligamentum flavum.
+A layer of synovial membrane lines the inner surface of the joint capsule.

 The spinal canal is the housing and passageway for the spinal cord.
 The spinal canal or vertebral canal forms the skull and vertebral bones (spinal bones).
 The word “canal” refers to an opening; in the spine, this canal or opening is in the middle of the skull bone (occipital bone) and the descending spinal bones.
 Its primary purpose is to provide housing, passageway, and protection for the spinal cord.
 The human spinal cord begins at the opening in the base of the skull (the occipital bone).
 This opening, better known as the foramen magnum, is connected through a series of ligaments with the first spinal segment (C1 or atlas) and continues downward, connecting each section of the spine to the tailbone.

-The spinal cord transmits neuronal (nerve) signals from the brain to the body and from the body back to the brain.
+The spinal cord transmits neuronal (nerve) signals from the brain to the body and back.
 The spinal cord gives rise to spinal nerves, and the spinal nerves control and coordinate the function of nearly every cell, tissue, and organ in the human body.
 Therefore, a disorder that compresses the spinal cord impacts tissues throughout the body, depending on the site and severity of the compression.

 The human spinal nerve carries information from the spinal cord to the body and from the body to the spinal cord.
 It is the communicator between our central nervous system (brain and spinal cord) and the body.
-Spinal nerves carry motor, sensory, and autonomic signals between the cord and the body.
-There is a total of 31 paired spinal nerves.
-These 31 paired nerves are categorized in the following manner:
+Spinal nerves carry motor, sensory, and autonomic signals between the spinal cord and the body.
+There is a total of 31 paired spinal nerves (one on each side).
+We have provided a categorical listing for the 31 paired spinal nerves below:

 - Cervical spine: eight paired nerves